Kaspersky Anti-Virus: U.S. Ban and Market Exit (2024)

 In June 2024, the U.S. Department of Commerce's Bureau of Industry and Security (BIS) issued a Final Determination under its ICTS regulations, finding that Kaspersky posed an "undue or unacceptable risk to U.S. national security."
 This effectively prohibits Kaspersky and its affiliates from selling software, providing updates, or offering cybersecurity services in the U.S. to U.S. persons.
 The restrictions were phased: new sales banned as of July 20, 2024, and software updates halted by September 29, 2024.

 As a consequence, Kaspersky began winding down U.S. operations, laying off employees, and withdrawing its products from U.S. platforms like the Google Play Store.
 Existing installs of Kaspersky for U.S. users were replaced with UltraAV, with many users claiming they were not giving the option to opt in or asked to approve the software install.
 Kaspersky and UltraAV claimed the customers were given multiple warnings and chances to opt out of the software change.
-Research organization Bitsight claimed in November of 2024 that there was a roughly 64% drop in global organization usage of Kaspersky since the ban.
+Research organization Bitsight claimed in November 2024 that there was a roughly 64% drop in global organization usage of Kaspersky since the ban.